The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: The GPT-WritingPrompts Dataset

 \section{The GPT-WritingPrompts Dataset}

-\citet{Fan2018HierarchicalNS} collect a large dataset of 300K stories written in response to 97,223 writing prompts from the Reddit \texttt{r/WritingPrompts} forum, henceforth referred to as the WritingPrompts dataset.
-The forum is a place for writers to gather inspiration for stories -- users post short, 1-2 sentence prompts designed to invoke a certain scenario or set the premise for a potentially-exciting narrative to unfold, and other forum participants respond with short stories relating to, or following, the premise set-up in the prompt.
+\citet{Fan2018HierarchicalNS} collected 300K stories written in response to 97,223 prompts from the Reddit \texttt{r/WritingPrompts} forum, referred to as the \textbf{WritingPrompts} dataset.
+Users of the forum post short prompts designed to invoke a scenario or set the premise for a narrative to unfold, and other forum participants respond with short stories relating to, or following, the premise set-up in the prompt.

 Appendix Table \ref{tab:prompt-story-example} shows a sample of three prompts and randomly-sampled submitted story for each.
 As we can see, the prompts and stories evoke a wide-ranging set of topics (apocalyptic war scenarios, everyday life with a twist, historic settings).
 The style of the stories also demonstrates a lot of variety: some are in third-person, with one or more explicitly-referenced protagonists, and others are written from a first-person point-of-view.